AnubisDev161/GOAP-AI-Tool-Sample-Project/README.md

 It includes a test scene with two characters: The hermit, and the Threat:

-2.3.9 Example project

-The example project with a fully built camp

 To showcase the tool I’ve chosen a survival scenario with two different agent types:

 The most important one is the Hermit, an agent whose main goal is to build a camp that includes a campfire, a monolith to have a place to calm down after being scared and a proper tent.